top of page

 and even the type of bird you want to attract.

-Bird collisions with buildings kill up to a billion birds yearly in the United States.
+Finally, if you invite birds into your yard, please keep them safe.
+Consider keeping your cat indoors.
+If you have bird-window collisions, treat your windows so that birds can see the glass.
 Click onto these two resources to find simple solutions for making your windows visible and for improving your night time lighting.
+Thank you!